SAP/openui5-docs/docs/Content_Security_Policy_fe1a6db.md

 </td>
 <td valign="top">

-Support Assistant
+Support Assistant - Temporary Rules

 </td>
 <td valign="top">

-For custom rules in the Support Assistant, dynamic code execution is essential, so it can't be removed.
-Support Assistant detects whether dynamic code execution is allowed and informs the user if custom rules can be used or not.
+For temporary rules in the Support Assistant, dynamic code execution is essential, so it can't be removed.
+Support Assistant detects whether dynamic code execution is allowed and informs the user if temporary rules can be used or not.